lpw25/lpw25.github.com/_posts/2013-01-23-camlp4-alternative-part-1.md

 #### AST transformers, attributes and quotations ####

-Camlp4 works by producing preprocessors that parse an OCaml file and then output a syntax tree directly into the compiler.
+Camlp4 works by producing pre-processors that parse an OCaml file and then output a syntax tree directly into the compiler.
 Extensions are written by extending the default OCaml parser and converting any new syntax tree nodes into existing OCaml nodes.
-Most of the complexity in camlp4 comes from its extensible grammars, which gives camlp4 the ability to extend the ocaml syntax arbitrarily.
+Most of the complexity in camlp4 comes from its extensible grammars, which gives camlp4 the ability to extend the OCaml syntax arbitrarily.
 However, most applications do not need this ability.
 A much simpler alternative is to use *AST transformers*, *attributes* and *quotations*.